-Any student or employee who has been in close contact with someone suspected or confirmed to have COVID-19 must self-quarantine for 14 days (and work or learn remotely) for 14 days.
+Any student or employee who has been in close contact with someone suspected or confirmed to have COVID-19 must self-isolate for 14 days (and work or learn remotely) for 14 days.

-Any student or employee who has traveled outside of the New England region is strongly advised to self-quarantine (and work or learn remotely) for 14 days.
+Any student who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return (for example, outside of New England) is required to self-isolate and learn remotely for 14 days after returning to New England.